Skip to main content

 Related: Business insurance 101: Everything you need to know

-What is an insurance deductible?
+What is a business insurance deductible?

 Increasing your deductible can decrease your premium, saving you money on your policy payments.
-So, a policy with a $5,000 deductible will cost less than the same policy with a $500 deductible.
-If you’re willing to absorb more of the cost of a claim, the insurance company will pay less, so they’ll charge you less for your coverage.
+So, a policy with a $5,000 deductible will likely cost less than the same policy with a $500 deductible.
+If you’re willing to absorb more of the cost of a claim, the business insurance company will pay less, so they’ll charge you less for your coverage.

-What is an insurance limit?
+What is a business insurance limit?

-Suppose you have an insurance policy that has a $1,000,000 occurrence limit and a $2,000,000 aggregate limit.
-You have a claim for $750,000, which will be paid in its entirety, less any deductible.
-You then have a second claim for $900,000.
+Suppose you have an insurance policy for your business that has a $1,000,000 occurrence limit and a $2,000,000 aggregate limit.
+During one policy year, you have three covered claims.
+The first claim is for $750,000, which will be paid in its entirety, less any deductible or retention.
+The second claim is for $900,000.
 This one will also be paid completely, less the deductible.
-Then you have a third claim for $500,000.
+The third claim is for $500,000.
 For this claim, your policy will pay $350,000, because that brings the total (aggregate) amount of all the claims to the $2,000,000 policy limit.

 Related: What kind of business insurance do I need?

-What is an insurance endorsement?
+What is a business insurance endorsement?

 If you come across other insurance terms that are unfamiliar, you may find their definitions in our Insurance Glossary.